Ja1993en/README-Generator/README.md

-  # GOODREADME Generator
+  # GOOD README GENERATOR
  <a href="https://img.shields.io/badge/License-MIT-brightgreen"><img scr="https//img.shields.io/badge/License-MIT-brightgreen"></a>

   ##Description

   Created this README Generator that allow README files to be created in the command-line.
 This will increase my efficiency.
 I will be able to spend more time on completing prjects.

 # Table of Content